New name.

 Our CFS team emphasizes safety, family unification, and mental health

 Sometimes families may be split apart as they flee, sometimes parents don’t survive the journey, and often children flee alone.
-In the past several years, we have seen a growing number of children flee to the U.S. from Central America, primarily El Salvador, Guatemala, and Honduras, without any parent accompanying them.
+In the past several years, we have seen a growing number of unaccompanied migrant children arriving in the U.S. from Central America, primarily El Salvador, Guatemala, and Honduras.
 These children are often escaping gang violence, trafficking, threats, and extortion, as well as abuse, domestic violence, and poverty.
 Many are seeking to be reunified with family in the United States.

 Every year, thousands of refugee and immigrant children journey to the United States without their parents or family to accompany them.
 Global Refuge works with the U.S. government and our network partners to place these children in loving homes with trained and licensed foster parents.